-The investigation also proved that we are reaping the rewards of our links with the law enforcement industry - and we have members with law enforcement backgrounds here in the room today - we can help them and they can help us.
-Let us continue to strengthen those links, as we know that science alone cannot help us protect clean athletes.
+The investigation also proved that we are reaping the rewards of our links with the law enforcement industry - we can help them and they can help us.
+It is pleasing to see the significant strides made by some ADOs in forging close relationships with law enforcement agencies.

-To realise the potential of anti-doping's relationship with law enforcement, however, and to support investigative efforts fully, we need governments to have the appropriate legislation in place so that law enforcement agencies can investigate fully and so that information can be exchanged freely and effectively.
+To realize the potential of anti-doping's relationship with law enforcement, however, and to support investigative efforts fully, we need governments to have the appropriate legislation in place so that law enforcement agencies can investigate fully and so that information can be exchanged freely and effectively.
 This is an expectation under Article 22 of the World Anti-Doping Code.
 Allow me to stress that far from encouraging athletes to go to jail for doping, implementing such legislation will allow doping matters to be investigated fully and as a result will cut off the supply of banned substances to athletes.

-However, this must be mitigated with a dose of reality - this investigation cost US\$1.5 million and WADA has a US\$26 million annual operating budget.
+However, this must be mitigated with a dose of reality - the Independent Commission cost US\$1.5 million and WADA has a US\$26 million annual operating budget.
 WADA as an organization punches well above its weight on this budget, but we must pick our battles wisely based on hard evidence.
 We also need the Olympic Movement and Governments to accept that more funding is necessary to ensure that efficient anti-doping is conducted across the board.

-Allow me to tackle head-on the question of extending investigations into other sports in Russia or other countries; a question which was raised again recently with the United States Olympic Committee (USOC) Athlete Chair calling for further investigations.
+Allow me to tackle head-on the question of extending investigations into other sports in Russia or other countries; a question which was raised again recently with the United States Olympic Committee (USOC) Athlete Chair, and indeed WADA's own Athlete Chair calling for further investigations.